JuliaLang/julia/doc/stdlib/math.rst

    ..
 Docstring generated from Julia source

-   A type which controls rounding behavior.
+   A type used for controlling the rounding mode of floating point operations (via :func:`rounding`\ /:func:`setrounding` functions), or as optional arguments for rounding to the nearest integer (via the :func:`round` function).

    Currently supported rounding modes are:

    * :obj:`RoundNearest` (default)
    * :obj:`RoundNearestTiesAway`